 - College tuition must be re-regulated, but state aid also must increase to help fill the void.

-- Texas should not make changes to its Top 10 Percent Plan.
+- Texas should not make changes that limit its Top 10 Percent Plan.

 Schools should not make pre-college decisions on behalf of students or track them into low-level courses that limit career options, and 14-year-olds should not be forced to make choices that will impact them the rest of their lives.
 High schools must ensure all students receive a rigorous course of study that prepares them for college.
 Research on the 21st century workforce indicates most jobs will require some level of education beyond high school.
 Employers need employees who are life-long learners prepared to adapt to a rapidly changing workplace.
 Models based on preparing one group for college and a second for immediate work are outmoded.

 Re-regulation of high tuition rates is desperately needed, but the state should adequately support the state’s colleges and students needing assistance.
 In-state tuition rates for immigrant students and the Top 10 Percent Plan have increased the diversity of students applying for and enrolling in Texas universities and increased the number of high schools sending students to Texas’ top schools.

 College Bound and Determined– IDRA report profiling what happens when a school district raises expectations for students instead of lowering them

 Article: “Of Course the Top Ten Percent is Constitutional… And It’s Pretty Good Policy Too,” Texas Hispanic Journal of Law and Policy (print form only)

 Texas schools are losing 11 students per hour.
 Nationally, our schools are losing one of every four students.
 This lack of school holding power affects every one of us.
 With the magnitude of this loss, what is needed is a seismic shift from dropout prevention to graduation for all.
 And all must mean all.